 All minority and underserved populations will represent a major consideration for future transportation investments that effectively address inequitable access to jobs, community services, and other destinations throughout the region.
-Equity based project evaluation criterio transportation planning p and other equity consider degree of impact on pote appointed by the RRTPO board.
+Equity-based project evaluation criterion is being developed as part of RRTPO's latest long-range transportation planning process (ConnectRVA 2045) carefully considering all EJ factors and other equity considerations as they relate to each other and provide indications of the degree of impact on potential to benefit specific marginalized populations.